-The results for the H11665 survey are submitted separately to this Descriptive Report as the S-57 feature file, BASE surface, CARIS .hob files, georeferenced imagery, Chart Comparison Spreadsheet, etc. on the USB hard drive.
-Refer to Appendix II of the Data Acquisition and Processing Report for a list of all the deliverable files from H11665.
+The results for the H11666 survey are submitted separately to this Descriptive Report as the S-57 feature file, BASE surface, CARIS .hob files, georeferenced imagery, Chart Comparison Spreadsheet, etc. on the USB hard drive.
+Refer to Appendix II of the Data Acquisition and Processing Report for a list of all the deliverable files from H11666.

-Below is a table listing the S-57 feature objects found in the S-57 feature file (US511665.000):
+Below is a table listing the S-57 feature objects found in the S-57 feature file (US511666.000):

 S-57 Object Class S-57 Object Acronym Geometry Description Spatial Attribute Attribute 1 Attribute 2 Attribute 3 Attribute 4 Comments Coastline COALNE L The high waterline.
 Where depth equals 0 relative to MHW.
 Category of Coastline (CATCOA) The spatial attribute QUAPOS is used when coastline is interpolated from the georeferenced imagery.
 Depth Contour DEPCNT L The approximate location of the line of equal depth.
 Also referred to as a depth curve.
 Value of depth contour (VALDCO) Tenix is only responsible for defining the 0m curve.
-Land Area LNDARE P The solid portion of the Earth's surface, as opposed to sea, water.
+Land Area LNDARE The solid portion of the Earth's surface, as opposed to sea, water.
 Used for defining islet point features.
 Land Elevation LNDELV P The vertical distance of a point or level measured from a specified vertical datum.
 Elevation (ELEVAT) Used for defining islet heights related to MHW.
 Underwater / Awash Rock UWTROC A concreted mass of stony material or coral which dries, is awash or is below the water surface.
 Water level effect (WATLEV) Quality of sounding measurement (QUASOU) Value of sounding (VALSOU) Weed / Kelp WEDKLP P, A Usually large, blade-shaped or vine-like brown algae.
 Category of weed / kelp (CATWED) Polygon limits defined using the (GK) tags exported from the GS.
 Kelp point features defined using the (GKP) tags exported from the GS and georeferenced imagery.

 S-57 Object Class S-57 Object Acronym Geometry Description Spatial Attribute Attribute 1 Attribute 2 Attribute 3 Attribute 4 Comments Unsurveyed Areas UNSARE A Unsurveyed area.
 Information (INFORM) Used to define gaps in data coverage.
 INFORM has been identified as SEZ (GS) tags.
 Lakes LAKARE A A large body of water entirely surrounded by land.
 Used to define data gaps as a result of lakes in close proximity to the MHW line.
-Rivers RIVERS L A relatively large natural stream of water.
-Used to define small rivers that intersect the MHW line.
-Sand Waves SNDWAV A A large mobile wave-like sediment feature in shallow water and composed of sand.
-Used to define seabed areas where sand waves are present.
-The seabed in these areas is dynamic and least depth may have changed since the time of the survey.
-Meta Objects M_COVR A A geographical area that describes the coverage and the extent of spatial objects.
+Meta Objects Coverage M_COVR A A geographical area that describes the coverage and the extent of spatial objects.
 Category of coverage (CATCOV) M_COVR: CATCOV = 1 polygons define the extents of good LIDAR data coverage.
 Quality of Data M_QUAL A An area within which a uniform assessment of the quality of the data exists.
 Category of zone of confidence in data (CATZOC)

-Table 2: S-57 Attribution for the S-57 feature file (US511665.000)
+Table 2: S-57 Attribution for the S-57 feature file (US511666.000)

-Recommendations for registry number H11665 are divided into 2 components:
+Recommendations for registry number H11666 are divided into 2 components: